ruanyl/documentation-website/_dashboards/dashboards-assistant/alert-insight.md

 For this example, use the templates to create the following agents:
 - An alert insights agent, see [flow template](https://github.com/opensearch-project/flow-framework/blob/2.x/sample-templates/create-knowledge-base-alert-agent.json)
 - Two summary agents:
-    - A basic alert summary agent see [flow template](https://github.com/opensearch-project/flow-framework/blob/2.x/sample-templates/alert-summary-agent-claude-tested.json)
+    - A basic alert summary agent, see [flow template](https://github.com/opensearch-project/flow-framework/blob/2.x/sample-templates/alert-summary-agent-claude-tested.json)
     - An agent for an alert summary that includes log patterns, see [flow template](https://github.com/opensearch-project/flow-framework/blob/2.x/sample-templates/alert-summary-log-pattern-agent.json)

     These agents require different prompts.
 The prompt for the log patterns summary must include a placeholder `${parameters.topNLogPatternData}` and additional instructions to guide the LLM on using this information effectively.
 Note that log patterns are available only for query monitors created using OpenSearch Dashboards.